Piano Concerto No. 18 (Mozart)

-The Piano Concerto No. 18 in B♭ major, KV.
-456 is a piano concerto by Wolfgang Amadeus Mozart.
+The Piano Concerto No. 18 in B♭ major, K. 456, is a piano concerto by Wolfgang Amadeus Mozart.
 In Mozart's own catalogue of his works, this concerto is dated 30 September 1784.

-The work is orchestrated for solo piano, flute, two oboes, two bassoons, two horns, and strings.

 History

-For years, historical speculation was that Mozart had written this concerto for Maria Theresa von Paradis, based on a letter written around that time by Leopold Mozart to his daughter Nannerl.
-However, Hermann Ullrich has discounted this theory, based on the date of entry in Mozart's catalogue and the fact that von Paradis had left Paris at the start of October 1784, which indicated that there was not sufficient time to send von Paradis the concerto for performance.
+For years, historical speculation was that Mozart had written this concerto for Maria Theresia von Paradis, based on a letter written around that time by Leopold Mozart to his daughter Nannerl.
+However, Hermann Ullrich has discounted this theory, based on the date of entry in Mozart's catalogue and the fact that von Paradis had left Paris at the start of October 1784, which indicated that there was not sufficient time to send her the concerto for performance.
 Richard Maunder has countered with the idea that Mozart could still have sent the concerto to Paris and that it would have been forwarded to von Paradis in London, where it was possible that she performed the work in March 1785.

 Music

-The concerto is in three movements:
+The work is orchestrated for solo piano, flute, two oboes, two bassoons, two horns (in B♭, second movement in G), and strings.
+Its movements are:

 The slow movement is a theme and variations.
 Martha Kingdon Ward has commented that the slow movement of this concerto contains one of the "most tranquil" of Mozart's flute solos, specifically in the G-major variation.